Transipedia/dekupl-viewer/README.md

 One can create a singularity container from the docker image.
 Two methods are available, they should both work.

-A difference with docker image is that with Singularity, you don't need to mount any volume, but you must have your config.json and your inputs file in the directory where you are running dekupl-run.
+A difference with docker image is that with Singularity, you don't need to mount any volume, but you must have your config.json and your inputs file in the directory where you are running dekupl-viewer.

 ```
 singularity pull docker://transipedia/dekupl-viewer